mozilla/sphinx-js/README.rst

 Typescript support
 ------------------

 There is experimental typescript support in sphinx-js.
-You can enable this by setting the sphinx variable ``json_generator = 'typedoc'``.
+You can enable this by setting the sphinx variable ``js_language = 'typescript'``.
 You will not need to install jsdoc, but you do need to install typedoc::

   npm install -g typedoc